oisheeeeera142-rgb/pet-online-shop/README.md

 # Pet Online Shop 🐾

 A modern and responsive Pet Online Shopping Website developed using HTML, CSS, and JavaScript.
-The platform allows users to browse pet products, view product details, manage carts, register accounts, and complete purchases through a clean and user-friendly interface.
+The platform allows users to browse pet products, view product details, manage carts, register accounts,  create and manage user accounts, and complete purchases through a clean and user-friendly interface.

 ## Features